Harry Campbell (footballer, born 1995)

-Harry Campbell (born 16 November 1995) is a professional footballer who played as goalkeeper for Burton Albion.
+Harry Campbell (born 16 November 1995) is an English former professional footballer who played as a goalkeeper.

+Career

-Having spent 10 years at his boyhood club Blackburn Rovers and a spell as a professional at Bolton Wanderers, Campbell joined Burton in 2016.
+Having spent 10 years at his boyhood club Blackburn Rovers and a spell as a professional at Bolton Wanderers, Campbell joined Burton Albion in 2016.

-Campbell made his professional debut in the EFL Cup on 28 August 2018 coming on as a 31st minute substitute for the injured regular keeper, Stephen Bywater.
+Campbell made his professional debut in the EFL Cup on 28 August 2018 coming on as a 31st-minute substitute for the injured regular keeper, Stephen Bywater.
 Campbell made a last-minute penalty save from Albert Adomah to help earn Burton a 1–0 upset win against the team from a higher division.
 Burton would go on to reach the semi-final that season which they lost to Manchester City.
-Campbell’s performance against Aston Villa has been called ‘the greatest debut in Carabao Cup history’.
+Campbell's performance against Aston Villa has been called 'the greatest debut in Carabao Cup history'.

 Campbell was released from Burton at the end of the 2018–19 season.